matveynator/gurl/README.md

 * I need to download one file but `curl` is not installed.
 * I need HTTPS but OpenSSL is unavailable.
 * I need a standalone HTTP client with no external runtime dependencies.
-* I need to bootstrap a minimal server.
 * I need an HTTP client for an old or unusual operating system.
 * I need the same command-line utility on Linux, BSD, macOS, and Windows.
-* I need a small binary I can copy to another machine.
-* I need GET and POST requests without installing a large package.
-* I need to download scripts during server provisioning.
-* I need to send JSON from a shell script.
-* I need to upload a file using multipart/form-data.
-* I need to call an HTTP API from a rescue environment.
-* I need HTTP downloads before HTTPS tooling is configured.
 * I need a curl-like utility compiled with TLS support already included.
-* I need a simple HTTP client for automation.

-In short:

-> “I just need `curl`, but it isn't there.”

 That's what **GURL** is for.